joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/synthesis.md

 ### S/MIME

+S/MIME is another form of encrypted email, more often used in very large companies and governments.

 S/MIME (and HTTPS) takes an important, different approach to the identity problem, which is to make it dependent on an organization and a broader structure to maintain.
 Instead of a PGP Key, S/MIME uses a "certificate" structure, which at the end of the day is just another standard file structure to capture the parts of all the relevant keys together.
 Certificates generally use the [x.509 standard](https://en.wikipedia.org/wiki/X.509) - and these are for most intents and purposes the same structures you also find in HTTPS certificates!

 Everything about asymmetric encryption, and PGP keys, flows into S/MIME "certificates" as well.
 A "Certificate" is simply the public key, descriptions of who or what it is connected to, plus organizational information, and a section on what authority has signed off proving that this key information is accurate for this organization and person (or website).